exercism/powershell/concepts/basics/about.md

 # About

-PowerShell is a dynamically implicit typed (also support strongly typed variables) scripting language from Microsoft, mostly focus on task automation and confifuration management.
+PowerShell is a dynamic and implicitly typed (_but also supporting [strongly typed][strong typed] variables_) scripting language from Microsoft, mostly focused on task automation and configuration management.

-PowerShell supports imperative, functional, object-oriented programming, and even pipeline style.
+PowerShell supports imperative, functional, object-oriented, and even pipeline style programming.

 PowerShell was built on the .NET platform and first released in 2006.
-It has been included by default in all modern Windows OS, and can be installed on Mac and Linux.
+It has been included by default in all modern Windows OS, and can also be installed on Mac and Linux.

 ## Variables

 There are two common ways to define a variable in PowerShell.

-Varible name in PowerShell must start with `$` and using the assignment operator `=` to bind the variable name to a value.
+Variable names in PowerShell must start with a `$`, and use the assignment operator `=` to bind the variable name to a value.

 ```powershell
 > $intVar = 1